GitHub for project management

 Here are some examples of “traditional” and “non-traditional” use of issues.

-ggplot2’s Issues is an example of what I think is the “traditional” use of Issues, which is in a pretty pure software development context.
+ggplot2’s Issues is an example of the “traditional” use of Issues, which is in a pretty pure software development context.
 This is a public repository, and all topics are directly related to ggplot2.
 Issues are largely used to report bugs, troubleshoot and sometimes to request features.
 Note the “Filters” feature on the top-left: this by default will search through the Issues that are still open, but you can also change this if you wanted to search also for closed Issues (just below “Filters” you can see that there are over 2000 closed Issues, documenting the innovation that’s been ongoing in ggplot2).

 MozillaFestival’s Issues are an example of a less “traditional”, but increasingly common use of Issues: for project submissions, coordination, and community engagement.
 It is also an example of the use of labels: those colorful tags that help group and categorize the Issues.
 To the right of “Filters”, you’ll see a “Labels” button: clicking on this will give you a list of all the labels and how many Issues are tagged with each label.
+There are also options to create new labels.

 How to use Issues